dgl113/course-project-kattsky/README.md

 ## Scope of Work

 The following outlines the functionality of the future website which will be achieved using JavaScript.
-1. Modal Windows - for displaying event details.
-This will be helpful in providing a better user experience without navigating away from the main page.
-2. Carousel for Testimonials - to showcase testimonials and provide users easy navigation through them.
+1. Carousel and pagination for Testimonials - to showcase testimonials and provide users easy navigation through them.
-3. Customer Review Form – allows users to input their reviews directly on the page.
-JavaScript can help with word limit in their review and asks the client to enter their name, email address, and feedback.
-4. FAQ toggle feature – to reveal and hide answers to specific questions with a click or tap.
-5. Font Size Control – Uses buttons (or a slider) to dynamically adjust the font size on the website to cater individuals with visual challenges.
+2. Font Size Control – Uses buttons to dynamically adjust the font size on the website to cater individuals with visual challenges.
-6. Scroll to Feature – to scroll to a particular section on the page when user clicks on the link.
+3. Scroll to Top Button – to provide a convenient access to the beginning of the page, which ensures effortless navigation to top without manually scrolling.